dhis2/dhis2-releases/releases/2.42/migration-notes.md

         DELETE FROM trackedentityattributevalueaudit
         WHERE trackedentityid IN (SELECT trackedentityid FROM te);

-        DELETE FROM trackedentitychangelog
-        WHERE trackedentityid IN (SELECT trackedentityid FROM te);

         DELETE FROM trackedentityprogramowner
         WHERE trackedentityid IN (SELECT trackedentityid FROM te);